cdsittampalam/documentation/docs/Deposit & Withdraw.md

 When sending money from Qredo, you choose an existing whitelisted withdrawal address.
 If you have a whitelisted address, go to the steps for setting up a withdrawal transaction (see
 If you do not have a withdrawal address, you need to create one before the transaction.

 A custodian that is part of the withdrawal policy of a fund, you can approve the creation of a new address if the address is whitelisted.
 If the address is deemed insecure, you can reject the new address.
+For more details, see Approve the New Address.

 A new address is approved and written to the blockchain provided that it has met the threshold of signatures.